 With smartphones so ubiquitous today, people often forget that mobile apps are the “new thing”.
 Since the first mobile was released in the early 1970s, mobile app development has gone through many evolutions and changing our lives.
 There isn’t any sign of a slowdown in mobile app development yet.
 Emerging technologies such as artificial intelligence (AI), VR, AR, and blockchain are constantly affecting the process of mobile application development, and applications on mobile phones and wearable devices have gradually penetrated into people’s lives.
-If you want any kind of App development consultant from an experienced & professional developer then contact Henrik Bolte.
 So, what is the future of mobile app development, and how a professional app is developed?

 How has mobile app development evolved?

 Martin Cooper invented the world’s first mobile phone in 1973, but it was nearly 20 years before the first commercially available cell phones began to pave the way for today’s technology.
 In 1993, IBM launched the Simon, the first mobile phone with a touchscreen and built-in apps, including contacts and a calendar.
 Next came the Java-based BlackBerry 5810 in 2002.
 This game-changing device includes integrated applications such as wireless email and provides the foundation for rapid mobile application development.
 Today, Java is still the main development language for Android-based applications.